 The articles of incorporation of the Corporation provide for the Board of Directors to consist of a minimum of three (3) and a maximum of twelve (12) Directors, a minimum of twenty-five percent (25%) of whom must be residents of Canada.
-The number of Directors, as determined from time to time by the Board of Directors, is presently fixed at ten (10).
+The number of Directors, as determined from time to time by the Board of Directors, is presently fixed at twelve (12).

-The proposed Board of Directors consists of ten (10) Directors, nine (9) of whom are independent from the Corporation.
-Please refer to "Statement of Governance Practices - Board of Directors - Independence" on page 66 of this Information Circular for a discussion on Director independence.
+The proposed Board of Directors consists of twelve (12) Directors, eleven (11) of whom are independent from the Corporation.
+Please refer to "Statement of Governance Practices - Board of Directors - Independence" on page 59 of this Information Circular for a discussion on Director independence.
+The only Director who is not independent is Rupert Duchesne, Group Chief Executive, who is currently on a four-month leave of absence for treatment of a medical condition.

 Directors are elected annually.
-Each of the nominees whose names are set forth below are currently members of the Board of Directors, and have been so since the dates indicated.
+With the exception of Robert (Chris) Kreidler, each of the nominees whose names are set forth below are currently members of the Board of Directors, and have been so since the dates indicated.
 Management does not contemplate that any of the nominees will be unable to serve as a Director but, if that should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee at their discretion.
 Each Director elected will hold office until the end of the next annual Shareholders' meeting or until his or her successor is elected or appointed, unless his or her office is vacated earlier.

-Please see "Expectations for Individual Directors, Succession Planning and Skills Matrix" and "Diversity Policy" starting on page 23 for a description of expectations for individual Directors as well as details relating to Aimia's Diversity Policy for its Board of Directors and Executive Officers.
+Please see "Expectations for Individual Directors, Succession Planning and Skills Matrix" on page 23 and "Diversity Policy" on page 24 for a description of expectations for individual Directors as well as details relating to Aimia's Diversity Policy for its Board of Directors and Executive Officers.